electricimp/SpiFlashLogger/README.md

 ### read(*onData[, onFinish, step, skip]*)

-The *read()* method performs a synchronous scan but after finding an object the next scan doesn’t start until the *onData* callback code executes the *next()* method.
+The '.read()' method reads objects from the logger asynchronously, calling `onData` on each (subject to `step`, `skip`, and early termination within `onData`).
 This allows for the asynchronous processing of each log object, such as sending data to the agent and waiting for an acknowledgement.

-The method will continue to scan through all the logs, invoking the *onData* callback for each.
-The optional *onFinish* callback will be called after the last object is located (with no parameters).  `step` is an optional parameter controlling the rate at which the scan steps through objects, for example, setting `step == 2` will cause `onData` to be called only for every second object found.
+The optional *onFinish* callback will be called after the last object is located (with no parameters).

+`step` is an optional parameter controlling the rate at which the scan steps through objects, for example, setting `step == 2` will cause `onData` to be called only for every second object found.
 Negative values are allowed for scanning through objects backwards, for example, `step == -1` will scan through all objects, starting from the most recently written and stepping backwards.
 Skip can be used to skip a number of objects at the start of reading.
 For example, a `step` of 2 and `skip` of 0 (the default) will call `onData` for every second object *starting from the first*, whereas with `skip == 1` it will be every second object *starting from the second*, thus the two options provide full coverage with no overlap.
 As a potential use case, one might log two versions of each message: a short, concise version, and a longer, more detailed version.  `step == 2` could then be used to pick up only the concise versions.

-#### onData(object, address, next)
+#### *onData(object, address, next)*

 The on data callback is called for each requested object with three parameters: the deserialized object, the SPIFlash address of the (start of) the object, and a `next` callback.
 Reading an object does not erase it, but the object can be erased in the body of `onData` by passing `address` to `erase()`.  `onData` should call next when it is is ready to scan for the next item.
 Passing `false` to `next` aborts the scanning, skipping to `onFinish`